ajp/submattic/readme.md

 7. Visit the app to make sure Submattic is running: `heroku open`.

 ### Running on [Nodejitsu](http://nodejitsu.com)

+Nodejitsu has been aquired by GoDaddy and is no longer accepting new customers.
+The following instructions have been kept for posterity.

 1. [Create a Nodejitsu account](https://www.nodejitsu.com/signup)
 2. Install `jitsu`, the command line interface for Nodejitsu's platform: `npm install jitsu -g`